solid-contrib/information/decision-making-processes.md

 * collect the final results
 * communicate the outcome

+Solid specification 0.9 will be released on July 1st, and new versions of the Solid specification will be released every six months For a change to the Solid specification to be merged there needs to be at least one working implemetation that adheres to the changed Solid specification.

 # History

-The Solid project was started by Tim Berners-Lee, who serves as Benevolent Disctator for Life (BDFL) from inception.
+The Solid project was started by Tim Berners-Lee, who has served as Benevolent Dictator for Life (BDFL) from inception.
 If there is a difference of opinion, parties are encouraged to talk to find a compromise.
 The Solid Specification Repository Manager is responsible for processing the suggestion to a change to the Solid specifications and deciding on the route forward.
 The repository manager of the repository to which the suggestion pertains to will be responsible for merging and closing the pull request or issue.
 If a compromise cannot be met the Solid Leader will make the final judgement.

 # References